 Bowling At Kings Dining & Entertainment, North Hills

 Stylish theater chain for new and classic films that also serves food and drinks (including alcohol).
-This is not just a cinema for adults, we’ve taken our kids here for day time movies.
+This is not just a cinema for adults, put it on your list of things to do in Raleigh with teens.

 Raleigh’s ONLY certified giant movie screen, known for presenting 3D films including blockbusters.